 Not alone walks students through what to do after a sexual assault and how to file a complaint against the college where the assault occurred.

 STUDENT ACTIVIST GROUPS are also important in this fight:

 Locally, places like Dekalb Rape Crisis Center provide support to rape and sexual assault victims and their families and offer general education to the public regarding rape and sexual assault.
 In addition to the resources above, we can help you locate local resources for your support.

 Lastly, if you have suffered as the victim of rape or other sex crime, do not hesitate to reach out to a knowledgeable and understanding Atlanta sexual assault attorney to get the legal help you deserve.
 Seeking justice may help you through some of the healing process – and it may protect others from similar situations.

+For a free consultation, call our Atlanta office at 888-DIXON-11 or contact us online.
 If you’ve been a victim of rape or sexual assault, you deserve an attorney who will help you through the legal process.
 The Dixon Firm, P.C. has the experience and dedication to fight on your behalf to ensure that you are compensated as fully as the law allows.
-For a free consultation, call our office at 404-733-1166 or contact us online.